Kyoaji 京味 (2016.01)

 (Few days later i visited Kohaku 虎白, another Michelin 3 starred Kaiseki restaurant in Kagurazaka, Tokyo.
 They also serves New Year white miso soup but it was much weaker compare to the one served at Kyoaji. )

 Next comes assorted appetizers, consists of: Karasumi (dried mullet roe), prawn, dried silver fish, fish roe, broccoli and sweet black beans.
-The homemade Karasumi was my favorite – a burst of oceanic flavors.
+The homemade Karasumi was my favorite - a burst of oceanic taste.
 The black bean was cooked with black sugar to give its a mild sweetness, very smooth and balanced the savory flavors.

 Stewed taro root is a classcial dish at Kyoaji.
 Taro root is not often being used for cooking because similar to most other vegetable sterns, it is very hard to cook especially impressive one.
 I actually had cooked taro root once in China, my parents and i went on a onsen trip to a place call Wu Yi in Zhejiang Province.
 There is a traditional dish there is sauteed taro root with red fermented tofu.
 As red fermented tofu is very salty thus the dish has a bold flavor.
 But of course, simple is the best.
 I can never imagine cooked taro root could be so simply delicious before i had this, the mildly sweetness of the taro root itself was perfectly bring out, with a zest of yuzu to give it a refreshing twist.